OSS VAT Scheme for Estonian E-commerce

 Goods sold to EU consumer, dispatched from and to same EU country No Domestic sale.
 German stock → German buyer requires German VAT registration

-Goods imported from outside EU to EU consumers No This is IOSS, not OSS — separate scheme for imports
+Goods imported from outside EU to EU consumers (≤ €150) No This is IOSS, not OSS — separate scheme for imports

-When you have stock in a German FBA warehouse and a German customer orders — both goods and buyer are in Germany.
+The Warehouse Exception — Why This Matters MostThe most consequential OSS limitation for any e-commerce business using Amazon FBA, local 3PLs, or distributed fulfilment is the domestic sale exclusion.
+When you have stock in a German FBA warehouse and a German customer orders — both the goods and the buyer are in Germany.
+There is no cross-border movement.
 OSS does not apply.
 This is a local German sale requiring a German Umsatzsteuer registration.

 Section 2 — OSS Registration Through EMTA